The Vital Role of Faculty Mentoring

 Over time, they will be positioned to contribute to their institutions’ academic prestige—and eventually to become expert mentors themselves.

-By fostering cultures of continuous improvement, teaching and learing centers encourage faculty to conduct self-evaluations, reflect on teaching practices, identify areas for development, and implement changes.
+By fostering cultures of continuous improvement, teaching and learning centers encourage faculty to conduct self-evaluations, reflect on teaching practices, identify areas for development, and implement changes.

 Despite the many benefits of mentoring, establishing a quality program can present several challenges.
 For example, it is critical that mentors are well-trained and have the necessary skills to support teachers effectively.
 In addition, mentoring programs must be continually monitored and evaluated to make sure that they meet the needs of participants and remain aligned with institutional objectives.